 The Red Badge of Courage is a novel about the Civil War, and is probably the modern Trope Codifier for War Is Hell.
-The book is about Henry Fleming, a young soldier of 304th regiment who flees a battle, but eventually returns to win the day.
+Henry Fleming, a young soldier of 304th regiment, joined the Union army with wide-eyed ideas about the glory of battle and service to his country.
+On the eve of his first battle, he worries he will not have the fortitude to face combat.

 0% Approval Rating: The rating the 304th Regiment gave to their commanding officer after he calls the entire regiment "mud diggers".